Tadamon SC Sour: History

 In 1939, a group of students from Tyre, Lebanon, established a football team, which officially received its license in 1947.
-Due to the 1948 Palestinian exodus, a number of Palestinian players joined Tadamon Sour.
+Due to the 1948 Palestinian expulsion and flight, a number of Palestinian players joined Tadamon Sour.
 The team played numerous games in Syria and Jordan, and hosted Egyptian club Al Ahly in Tyre.

 In 1991 Tadamon Sour finished runners-up in the Lebanese Second Division, and were promoted to the Lebanese Premier League.
 In 2000–01 they won the Lebanese FA Cup, beating Ansar 2–1 in the final.

 Club rivalries

 Tadamon Sour plays Salam Sour in the Tyre derby.
 The club also plays the South derby with Ghazieh, based on their location.